ashutoshtiwari13/SocialNetwork_Analyser/README.md

 #### Data:
 * Acquired from http://snap.stanford.edu/data/egonets-Facebook.html

-* This dataset consists of 'circles' (or 'friends lists') from Facebook.
+* The following dataset consists of 'circles' (or 'friends lists') from Facebook.

 * This anonymized dataset includes node features (profiles), circles, and ego networks.